-Requests to add or remove WPs, both Contractor-led and internal, must be logged as a Decision by a Team Manager, Architect, or Project Directors.
-All requests will include justification for the addition or removal of the WP and the PMO team will review and consult the Project Director prior to submission to the Accenture Project Manager for Contractor-led WPs.
-As part of the routine CRAIDL meetings, and on approval by the Project Director, the Decision log will be updated, and the Work Product table will be updated accordingly.
+Requests to add or remove WPs, both Contractor-led and internal, must be submitted by an Architect and/or Project Directors, and logged as a Decision by the PMO team.
+All requests must include justification for the addition or removal of the WP.
+The PMO team will review and consult the Project Director prior to submission to the Accenture Project Manager for Contractor-led WPs.
+As part of the recurring CRAIDL meetings, and with approval of the Project Director, the Decision Log will be updated, and the Work Product table will be updated accordingly.
 A WPED will then be created to further define the scope and effort and to specify the tasks to include in the Project Schedule.
 See the Deliverable Management section of this document for more information.